syl20bnr/spacemacs/README.md

 **keep your fingers on the home row** as much as possible, no matter the mode you are in.

-- **Crowed-configured** powered by a configuration layer system: Contribute your own personal layer upstream and everybody can use it.
+- **Crowed-configured**: Contribute your own personal layer upstream and everybody can use it.

 - **Minimalistic and nice UI**, keep your available screen space for what
 matters: your text files.